qsnjason/qsnjsclient/README.md

 Logs
 ---

-Log messages may be captured by configuring a log handler.
+Log events are emitted by the client.
 Adding a log handler will disable internal console logging.
 The `msg` argument is an object containing logged parameters and data.

 	// Disable logging of non-errors.
 	qsn.on('log',function(msg) {